 The funds are for small to mid size businesses.
 Entrepreneurs as well as start ups can also apply for the loans or grants.
 Priority will be given to disadvantaged businesses in New Jersey.
 This includes, but is not limited to Black owned businesses, women companies, LGBTQ, veterans, immigrants, Latinos and others who struggle to get the funds they need.

 The list of lenders as well as programs listed below will be updated daily, with new sources of funding added daily.
 There may be loans and grants available in the largest cities in New Jersey, including Newark, Trenton, Jersey City, Paterson and throughout the state.
+As noted, a focus is on providing capital (often free grants or loans) to BIPOC (Black, Indigenous, People of Color), Veteran as well as MWBE small businesses.

 Free grants as well as loans in New Jersey for minorities and women businesses